Vanguard review summary

 How to open your account

-The account opening is user-friendly and fully digital.
+Account opening is user-friendly and fully digital.
 The online application takes roughly 15 minutes, but the verification is a bit slower.
-It took 3 business days until our account was verified.
+It took 3 business days for our account to be verified.

 Steps at Vanguard to open an account: